department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/norms-communication.md

 ### DSVA authorizes access for VA contractors.

 * To ensure we limit VA access to the right people, a DSVA person will add VA contractors.
-  * VA contractors have [access to these items](external-team-access.md#github-repos---current) - current as of August 2018
-  * If a new need arises (e.g., access to a new Github repo is needed), internal contractors will direct the request to the DSVA Product Manager, who will determine access and permissions.
+  * If a new need arises (e.g., access to a new Github repo is needed), direct the request to the DSVA Product Manager, who will determine access and permissions.
   * Internal contractors cannot add VA contractors to Slack channels or to Github repos.

 ### DSVA and internal contractors provide support.
-* DSVA and internal contractor teams will monitor the "Product" Slack channel for product-focused questions/inquiries from external contractors.
+* DSVA and internal contractor teams will monitor the "Product" Slack channel for product-focused questions/inquiries from VA contractors.
-  * E.g., *#claimsmodern* for the BAH team working on 526 forms
+  * E.g., *#claimsmodern* for the VA contractor team working on 526 forms
-* DSVA and internal contractor teams will monitor the "Support" Slack channel for code and other development/deployment questions from external contractors.
+* DSVA and internal contractor teams will monitor the "Support" Slack channel for development, deployment, and project management questions from VA contractors.
-  * Rainbows team is assigned to be in support channel to provide support for BAH.
-  * Matt/Liz will capture requests for information/questions into a "FAQs" document so that future teams can refer to it **before asking an FAQ in the *#support-external* channel**.

 ### Internal contractors can answer "How do I?" questions.

+For example,
 * How to set up and run a local dev environment
 * How to access and deploy code
 * How to get answers to specific code-related questions

-  * The answers to "How do I?" questions are not directions; they're instructions to properly set up and use DSVA tools
+The answers to "How do I?" questions are not directions; they're instructions to properly set up and use DSVA tools.

 ### Internal contractors cannot direct VA contractor roadmaps.